bignerdranch/Deferred/README.md

 # Deferred

-This is an implmentation of [OCaml's Deferred](https://ocaml.janestreet.com/ocaml-core/111.25.00/doc/async_kernel/#Deferred) for Swift.
+This is an implementation of [OCaml's Deferred](https://ocaml.janestreet.com/ocaml-core/111.25.00/doc/async_kernel/#Deferred) for Swift.

 ## Overview

-`Deferred` made for supporting asynchronous programming.
+`Deferred` is designed for supporting asynchronous programming.
 An instance of `Deferred` represents a value that will be available at some point in the future.
 Deferred objects can trivially replace completion blocks (see [#upon](Running Closures Upon Fulfillment)), but also enable some higher level, powerful composition techniques.

 All properties and methods on an instance of `Deferred` can safely be called from multiple threads simultaneously; a lock is used internally for synchronization.